zena-/Bosco1/README.md

 Data is from an API endpoint using Angularjs

 To use:
-fork my repo
+fork my repo,
-copy the clone link and then on your command line
+copy the clone link and then on your command line,
-git clone link.git
+git clone link.git,
-cd into Bosco
+cd into Bosco1,
-open in text editor
+open in text editor,
-right click, open in browser # Bosco1
+right click, open in browser